-Opinion: My partner is 33 years older than me – but I’d still have his children
+Opinion: Robert De Niro too old to be a dad again?
+That’s raging bull

-My partner is 33 years older than me – but I’d still have his children
+Robert De Niro too old to be a dad again?
+That’s raging bull

-As long as that child is wanted and loved, whatever amount of time it has with its father is immaterial, writes Emma Flint
+My partner is 33 years older than me – older parents have something younger ones don’t, writes Emma Flint

 It would seem that the phrase “you’re never too old to ...” comes with an expiration date.
 The news that Robert De Niro has become a father for the seventh time, at the age of 79, has led to commentary about how “self-indulgent” and inappropriate later-life parenthood is.